w4jbm/Python-Programs/README.md

 ![alt text](https://github.com/w4jbm/Python-Programs/raw/master/autobins.png "Example of autobins.py")

+## factors.py

+Finds and prints the factors of a number given as a command line argument.

 ## filecopy.py

 Just a simple, four-line program that copies `infile.txt` to `outfile.txt`, but something I end up using as a starting point fairly frequently.
 Usually I will add a bit of conditional checking of the input line to pull certain lines from a larger file.
 (Handy when a command line tool like `sed` isn't around.)